MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.LocalAccounts/New-LocalUser.md

 Specifies the user name for the user account.

-If you create a local user account for the local system, the user name can contain up to 20 uppercase characters or lowercase characters.
+A user name can contain up to 20 uppercase characters or lowercase characters.
 A user name can't contain the following characters:

 `"`, `/`, `\`, `[`, `]`, `:`, `;`, `|`, `=`, `,`, `+`, `*`, `?`, `<`, `>`, `@`